Miami Dolphins assistant coach tests positive for COVID-19

-MIAMI (AP) — An unidentified Miami Dolphins assistant coach tested positive for COVID-19 and was quarantined, but the team planned to play Sunday’s game at Arizona as scheduled.
+MIAMI (AP) — An unidentified Miami Dolphins assistant coach tested positive for coronavirus and was quarantined, and receiver Lynn Bowden Jr. went on the reserve/COVID-19 list, but the team planned to play Sunday’s game at Arizona as scheduled.

-Because of the positive test, practice Friday was limited to a walkthrough.
+Because of the coach’s positive test, practice Friday was limited to a walkthrough.
 Meetings were held via Zoom, and more stringent requirements regarding mask wearing were enforced.

 “Look, it’s 2020,” coach Brian Flores said.
 “Things are ever changing.
 We’ve just got to be able to adapt.”